blueskyztt/fire_detection/related model intruduction/related model intruduction.md

 combination of image classification and localization.
 A practical application scenario of target detection is unmanned driving: if an effective target detection system can be loaded on the unmanned vehicle, then the unmanned vehicle can quickly detect objects such as pedestrians and vehicles.
 In recent years, object detection algorithms have made great breakthroughs.
+Target detection algorithms include R-CNN, SPP-net, SSD, YOLO algorithm, etc.

 One of the target detection algorithms is the YOLO algorithm, which full name is You Only Look Once: Unified, Real-Time Object Detection.